 Hillsborough talks will focus on stabilising Stormont finances – Heaton-Harris

-The NI Secretary said negotiations with the DUP over post-Brexit trade arrangements have not concluded.
+The Northern Ireland Secretary said negotiations with the DUP over post-Brexit trade arrangements have not concluded.

 Government talks with Northern Ireland political leaders will focus on stabilising the finances of a returning Stormont Executive, Northern Ireland Secretary Chris Heaton-Harris has said.